MileHacker Logo

 • Sudan has strict laws against same-sex relationships.

-• LGBTQ+ individuals face severe discrimination and legal penalties.
+• INDIVIDUALS from the lgbtq+ community face severe discrimination and legal penalties.

-• Public expression of LGBTQ+ identity is illegal and dangerous.
+• Public expression of LGBTQ+ one's identity is illegal and dangerous.

 Cultural Awareness